LetDowntoVoid/Void-sHackingTutorials/Phishing/README.md

 + Some skills with UNIX is preferred.

++ A ready Virtual Machine environment.
+There are good tutorials on youtube that you can use to set up a Virtual Machine env.

++ Get used to with virtual machines.

 ### <br>The author also recommends you learn about the following things:
 + UNIX Scripting
 + Tunnelling
++ Setting up a Virtual Machine